dankelley/wave_attenuation/wave_attenuation_help.md

 period.

 The calculation is based on several assumptions.
-First, the bottom is assumed to be flat.
+First, the bottom is assumed to be flat, which means that the tool is of limited use for shoaling waves, e.g. if the water depth changes significantly over the wave length.
 Second, the theory of linear waves is employed, meaning that it is assumed that wave height is very small compared with water depth.
 Third, the effects of both friction and the rotation of the earth are ignored.
-With these assumptions, pressure-reduction factor may be computed as
+With these assumptions, pressure-reduction factor may be computed as $cosh(k*(z+H))/cosh(k*H)$ where
-$cosh(k*(z+H))/cosh(k*H)$ where $k$ is the wave number (i.e. $2\pi$ divided by wave length), $z$ is the height of the observation above the surface of the water (this is a negative thus, computed from the right-hand slider in the app), $H$ is the total water depth (provided by the left-hand slider), and
+$k$ is the wave number (i.e. $2\pi$ divided by wave length), $z$ is the height of the observation above the surface of the water (this is a negative thus, computed from the right-hand slider in the app), $H$ is the total water depth (provided by the left-hand slider), and $cosh$ is the hyperbolic cosine function.
+The value of $k$ is calculated from the wave period by using a root-finding method on the dispersion equation for infinitesimal waves
-$cosh$ is the hyperbolic cosine function.
-The value of $k$ is calculated from the wave period by using a root-finding method on the dispersion equation for infinitesimal waves $\omega^2 = g*k*tanh(k*H)$ where $\omega$ is the frequency ($2\pi$ divided by the period), $g$ is the acceleration due to gravity and
+$\omega^2 = g*k*tanh(k*H)$ where $\omega$ is the frequency ($2\pi$ divided by
-$tanh$ is the hyperbolic tangent function.
+the period), $g$ is the acceleration due to gravity and $tanh$ is the hyperbolic tangent function.

 There are many sources for the equations above, and users who want to learn more ought to start by consulting a textbook with which they are already